Girls, Please!

 Girls, Please! is a 1934 British comedy film directed by Jack Raymond and starring Sydney Howard, Jane Baxter, Meriel Forbes and Peter Gawthorne.
-It was made at British and Dominion's Elstree Studios.
-In the film, a physical education teacher at a girls school is left in charge when the headmistress is absent, and has to confront the elopement of one of the pupils.
+It was written by Michael Hankinson, Bert Lee, Jack Marks, Basil Mason and R. P. Weston, and was made at British and Dominion's Elstree Studios.
+A physical education teacher at a girls school is left in charge when the headmistress is absent, and has to confront the elopement of one of the pupils.

+Plot

+Mr Trampleasure, the school's gymnastic instructor, is put in charge when headmistress Miss Prout is called away suddenly.
+One of the new pupils is Renée van Hoffenheim, who has been brought to the school to keep her from marrying Jim Arundel.
+Arundel poses as a doctor in order to kidnap Renée, but is thwarted by Trampleasure.